Charles Sanders Peirce: Death and legacy

 In 1949, while doing unrelated archival work, the historian of mathematics Carolyn Eisele (1902–2000) chanced on an autograph letter by Peirce.
+So began her forty years of research on Peirce, “the mathematician and scientist,” culminating in several works (Eisele 1976, 1979, 1985).
+In 1952, the Scottish philosopher W. B. Gallie had his book Peirce and Pragmatism published, which introduced the work of Peirce to an international readership.
+A.J.
+Ayer, the English philosopher, provided the Editorial Foreword to Gallie's book.
+In it he credited Peirce's philosophy as being 'not only of great historical significance, as one of the original sources of American pragmatism, but also extremely important in itself.'
+Ayer concluded: 'it is clear from Professor Gallie’s exposition of his doctrines that he is a philosopher from whom we still have much to learn.'

-So began her forty years of research on Peirce, “the mathematician and scientist,” culminating in Eisele (1976, 1979, 1985).
-Beginning around 1960, the philosopher and historian of ideas Max Fisch (1900–1995) emerged as an authority on Peirce (Fisch, 1986).
-He includes many of his relevant articles in a survey (Fisch 1986: 422–48) of the impact of Peirce's thought through 1983.
+Beginning around 1960, Max Fisch (1900-1995), the philosopher and historian of ideas, emerged as an authority on Peirce (Fisch, 1986).
+He included many of his relevant articles in a survey (Fisch 1986: 422–448) of the impact of Peirce's thought through 1983.

-Peirce has gained an international following, marked by university research centers devoted to Peirce studies and pragmatism in Brazil (CeneP/CIEP), Finland (HPRC and Commens), Germany (Wirth's group, Hoffman's and Otte's group, and Deuser's and Härle's group), France (L'I.R.S.C.E.), Spain (GEP), and Italy (CSP).
+Peirce has gained an international following, marked by university research centers devoted to Peirce studies and pragmatism in Brazil (CeneP/CIEP and Centro de Estudos de Pragmatismo), Finland (HPRC and Commens), Germany (Wirth's group, Hoffman's and Otte's group, and Deuser's and Härle's group), France (L'I.R.S.C.E.), Spain (GEP), and Italy (CSP).
 His writings have been translated into several languages, including German, French, Finnish, Spanish, and Swedish.
 Since 1950, there have been French, Italian, Spanish, British, and Brazilian Peirce scholars of note.
 For many years, the North American philosophy department most devoted to Peirce was the University of Toronto, thanks in part to the leadership of Thomas Goudge and David Savan.
 In recent years, U.S. Peirce scholars have clustered at Indiana University – Purdue University Indianapolis, home of the Peirce Edition Project (PEP) –, and Pennsylvania State University.

 In recent years, Peirce's trichotomy of signs is exploited by a growing number of practitioners for marketing and design tasks.

 John Deely writes that Peirce was the last of the "moderns" and "first of the postmoderns".
 He lauds Peirce's doctrine of signs as a contribution to the dawn of the Postmodern epoch.
-Dewey additionally comments that "Peirce stands...in a position analogous to the position occupied by Augustine as last of the Western Fathers and first of the medievals".
+Deely additionally comments that "Peirce stands...in a position analogous to the position occupied by Augustine as last of the Western Fathers and first of the medievals".